Check back for updates!

 Submissions

-The submission period will open on January 1, 2024!
+The submission period is now open!
 If you have any questions, please email contest@giscolorado.orgYour submission should include a short paragraph describing your entry, including the purpose of the map, target audience, how it was created, and the reasons that prompted you to create the work.
 Include your name, email address, and title of the work.
 In the case of Apps category submissions, please provide the intended map platform (mobile, web, etc.) and url.
 For Student submissions, please provide your student status and grade level, and the name of the educational institution.

 Voting